Characteristics of a natural-looking hairline

 The plan for every patient is to create a natural-looking hairline that will appropriately frame his face.

 The goal when designing a hairline is to create something that will look as good and appropriate at age 60 as it will at 30.
-Hair transplants are permanent, and a low, flat hairline that looks good on a young patient may not age well or look good as that patient gets older.
-Especially in young men, the design needs to be conservative.
+Hairline transplants are permanent, and a low, flat hairline that looks good on a young patient may not age well or look good as that patient ages.
+Especially for young men, the design needs to be conservative.
 The shape and position of the hairline need to accommodate the reality that as they age, they might require future procedures to fill in areas behind the hairline created right now.

 Hair loss is a progressive condition for which patients have limited donor follicles available.
 If a patient starts very low and flat with the hairline and continues thinning in other areas of the scalp, there is a chance that he may run out of grafts and not have the capability to treat additional parts of the scalp.

 There are still times when a lower, flatter hairline is appropriate, including instances where patients have a stable, minimal loss and a family history of low hairlines or in certain patients with a facial shape that naturally calls for a lower design.